1. Home

 What happens when my 5 year fixed rate mortgage ends?

 Usually your mortgage lender reminds you when your 5 year fixed rate deal is coming to an end, but it’s a good idea to put the date in your diary.
-To avoid the SVR, you can remortgage before the deal ends.
+To avoid the SVR, you can secure a new remortgage deal around 6 months before your current one ends.
+You switch to it at the end of your existing deal, so you won't have to pay early repayment charges (ERCs)

 What should I do when my 5 year fixed rate mortgage is coming to an end?